What is Form 1116?

 - Avoiding Double Taxation: To prevent paying taxes twice on the same income, once to the foreign country and once to the U.S.

-- Calculating Credit Amounts: To determine the amount of credit eligible based on foreign taxes paid and proportion of worldwide income from foreign sources.
+- Calculating Credit Amounts: To determine the amount of credit eligible based on foreign taxes paid and the proportion of worldwide income from foreign sources.

-How to fill out Form 1116?
+How to fill out Form 1116

 Who is required to fill out Form 1116?